GSTT-CSC/gstt-csc.github.io/_projects/CSC002-ScaphX.md

 modality: X-ray
 pathology: Occult scaphoid fracture
 ---
 MRI imaging is superior in identification of occult carpal fracture, but is not always accessible.
 Imaging from X-rays can give suboptimal views, and the presentation of arthritis can make small fractures difficult to see.
-An AI tool to aide clinical diagnosis of occult carpal fractures using x-rays would increase diagnostic sensitivity in areas and situations where MRI is not available.
+An AI tool to aid clinical diagnosis of occult carpal fractures using x-rays would increase diagnostic sensitivity in areas and situations where MRI is not available.

 A computer aided diagnosis tool which would automatically run when either a scaphoid fracture is suspected or if a patient is referred for a hand/wrist x-ray from A&E would increase sensitivity and confidence of diagnosis.
 Carpal fractures can be difficult to identify and patients with high clinical suspicion are put in a splint and referred to the fracture clinic even if a fracture isn’t seen on the x-ray by the clinician.
 Subtle lucency of an un-displaced fracture and the significance of a small bone fragment is currently easily missed.
 A successful tool would therefore increase diagnostic confidence and accuracy and reduce repeated x-rays and needless fracture clinic referrals
 <br>